chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-06-09-unexpected-behavior.markdown

 This is simple enough.
 The ```false``` command sets a return code of 1.
 The ```echo $?``` displays the return code for the last command.

 ### Script Return Codes
-If I put the same code in a bash script you get the same result.
+If I put the same code in a bash script, you get the same result.

 Script:
 {% highlight bash %}